vExcess/newwrite/README.md

 many -> manyuh (more many than just many; note that since it ends in "y" we don't add an extra "y")
 many -> manyest (the most amount of many possible)

-## Reverse the meaning of a word
+## Reverse the meaning of a verb
-To reverse the meaning of a word add "un" to the start of it
+To reverse the meaning of a verb add "un" to the start of it
 screw -> unscrew
 capitate -> uncapitate

+## Reverse the meaning of a noun or adjective
+To reverse the meaning of a noun or adjective add "non" to the start of it
+belief -> nonbelief
+precedented -> nonprecedented